loomio/loomio_help/content/subscriptions/pricing.md

 - SAML (Single Sign On) integration
 - Access to premium features (coming soon)
 - 24/7 priority support
-- 1 x $US 199 Loomio credit for a Community group of your choice
+- 1 x $US 199 Loomio credit for a another group of your choice

-## Nonprofit Active plan discount

-If your organization is a non-profit, non-government, educational institution or cooperative, it qualifies for a 33% discount.

-Use coupon code __NPAP3333__ when setting up your subscription.

-Nonprofit Active plan price: $20.00 per month for the first 10 active users.

-Additional active users at $US 2.00 per person per month.

-Annual payment: $US 200.00 per year, additional active users at $US 20.00 per year.

-Nonprofit discounts are not available for government organizations or agencies.
+## Need something else?
+Contact us to discuss pricing and configuration of Loomio for:
+- Custom domain and custom branding
+- Multiple Loomio groups or very large groups (over 3,000 people)
+- Private host service.
+Your own instance of Loomio running on a server and location of your choice, tailored to your needs.

-## Community Active plan
+## Community Lifetime plan
+We encourage community and volunteer groups with a special one-time price for lifetime use of Loomio for your group.

-Community and volunteer groups are supported by members to achieve a purpose.
-They do not have full-time paid staff.
+The Community Lifetime plan is available for community groups and organizations run by volunteers who have no full-time paid staff.

-Price: $30.00 per year for the first 10 active users.

-Additional active users at $US 3.00 per year.

-These rates are only available as annual payments.
+Price: $US 199.00 one-time price for life.

+Community Lifetime plan includes:
+- Loomio standard features
+- Unlimited members (Contact us if you need to go over 1,000 members)
+- Unlimited threads and decisions
+- Unlimited subgroups

-To access these special rates, apply for our Community active plan.
+To access these special rates, apply for our Community Lifetime plan when you upgrade your group.

+We will ask you to make a declaration that your group has no full-time staff.

-When you have completed the form, you may upgrade to the Community active plan immediately.
+When you have completed the form, you may continue to set up the Community active plan immediately.
 You do not need to wait for a response from us.
-We will contact you if we need to query your application.
+We trust you and will contact you if we need to query your application.

+We will check in with you once a year, near the annual renewal date of your plan, to see if you are still actively using Loomio and if your organization still meets the criteria for the Community plan.

+If your group has acquired funding and at least one full-time staff member, we will invite you to upgrade to Loomio Starter or Pro plans.

+This plan is “self-service” with limited support.
+However you can learn all you need to use Loomio effectively with [Loomio Help](https://help.loomio.org) which includes the user manual and guides.

+## Training
+Loomio Pro plan training and implementation support is delivered via webinar and/or video conference.

+- Implementation support to help you get your Loomio group started and engage with members
+- On-demand webinars to refresh your use of Loomio, ask questions and introduce new features.

+Bespoke training for your organization is tailored to your needs or your group.